silentbicycle/ff/README.md

 [fc]: http://common-lisp.net/project/slime/doc/html/Fuzzy-Completion.html

 Searching for "aeiou" will print any paths that match the RE `.*a.*e.*i.*o.*u.*`.

+By default, `ff` searches recursively from your home directory, but its search root can be set with the `-r` option.

+`ff` query strings are not regular expressions - characters such as '.' and '-' match literally.
 Any sections enclosed in '/'s will be required to match within the same path element, and the consecutive match character (default '=') toggles exact matching.

-By default, `ff` searches recursively from your home directory, but its search root can be set with the `-r` option.

-`ff` query strings are *not* regular expressions - characters such as '.' and '-' have their normal meanings.
-I chose '=' for the consecutive match toggle character because it doesn't mean anything in basic REs and it's unshifted on most keyboards.
+(I chose '=' because it doesn't mean anything in basic REs and it's unshifted on most keyboards.)

 See also: [compound-completion][cc]